carbonblack/cbapi-python/docs/response-examples.rst

     ...
     True

-The ``.isolate()`` method will keep polling the CB Response server until the sensor has confirmed that it is now isolated from the network.
+The ``.isolate()`` method will keep polling the EDR server until the sensor has confirmed that it is now isolated from the network.
 If the sensor is offline or otherwise unreachable, this call could never return.
 Therefore, there is also a ``timeout=`` keyword parameter that can be used to set an optional timeout that, if reached, will throw a ``TimeoutError`` exception.
 The ``.isolate()`` function returns True when the sensor is successfully